therealozp/class-notes/comp arch/performance.md

 however, MIPs does not account for:
 - differences in ISA
-- differences in instruction complexity that is why MIPS is **not the benchmark of performance,** because the complexity of instructions can be very different. instead, use **CPU time (response time)** for comparison of performance.
+- differences in instruction complexity that is why MIPS is **not the benchmark of performance,** because the complexity of instructions can be very different. instead, use **CPU time** for comparison of performance.
 $$
 \text{MIPS} = \frac{\text{instruction count}}{\text{execution time} \times 10^6}
 $$